 Green Lights & Red Flags: Rules of the Road for Advertisers

-A one-day “back-to-basics” workshop on complying with truth-in-advertising laws is being presented in Minneapolis, Minnesota, on Thursday, April 24, 2008, by the Federal Trade Commission and Better Business Bureau of Minnesota and North Dakota.
-Green Lights & Red Flags: Rules of the Road for Advertisers and Businesses features a roster of national experts discussing the latest developments in advertising law for business owners, marketing executives, and attorneys.
-The workshop will feature opening remarks by Minnesota Attorney General Lori Swanson.
+A one-day “back to basics” workshop on complying with truth-in-advertising laws is being presented in Dallas, Texas, on Thursday, May 29, 2008, by the Federal Trade Commission and Better Business Bureau of Metropolitan Dallas.
+Green Lights & Red Flags: FTC-BBB Rules of the Road for Advertisers features a roster of national experts discussing the latest developments in advertising law for business owners, marketing executives, and attorneys.

 Panel topics include:

-- Advertising Law: Understanding the Rules of the Road – The FTC’s approach to ad claims, disclosures, endorsements, and substantiation;
+- Understanding the Rules of the Road – The basics of FTC truth-in-advertising law and the BBB Code of Advertising;

-- The Secure Entrepreneur: Data Security & Consumer Privacy – Best practices to avoid, assess, and address a data security breach;
+- The Secure Entrepreneur: Data Security & Consumer Privacy – Practical advice on safeguarding your customers’ personal information and honoring your privacy promises;

-- If the Government Comes to Call – An inside look at state and federal consumer protection investigations; and
+- If the Government Comes to Call – An inside look at county, state and federal consumer protection investigations;

 - When Your Competitor Crosses the Line – Self-regulation or litigation?
 Weighing the options when a competitor’s ads are deceptive.